 Since 1994, Hope Enterprise Corporation (HOPE) has created opportunity where it is needed most.
-Both a nonprofit Community Development Financial Institution (CDFI) and the primary sponsor of Hope Federal Credit Union, a low-income designated credit union with 34,000 members, HOPE has generated \$2.5 billion in financing, impacting more than 1 million individuals across the Mid South since its inception.
-The Mid South is one of our nation's most persistently impoverished regions.
+Both a nonprofit Community Development Financial Institution (CDFI) and the primary sponsor of Hope Federal Credit Union, a low-income designated credit union with more than 35,000 members, HOPE has generated in financing, impacting more than 1 million individuals across the Deep South since its inception.
+The Deep South is one of our nation's most persistently impoverished regions.
 As a result of insufficient financial capital, this region is also home to many opportunity deserts - communities with limited or no access to high performing schools, financial services, affordable housing, quality health care, and other opportunities foundational to a vital and prosperous life.
-For 23 years, HOPE has shown how responsive, innovative financial services and products can strengthen communities, build assets, and improve lives in economically distressed communities.
+For 25 years, HOPE has shown how responsive, innovative financial services and products can strengthen communities, build assets, and improve lives in economically distressed communities.

 Our Charter School Facilities Fund is an extension of this mission.
 In states with some of the lowest academic achievement and completion rates in the United States, charter schools have brought choice to families seeking a better education for their students.
-Yet these charter schools do not have sufficient access to public funds or facilities.
-In fact, according to the National Alliance for Public Charter Schools, Alabama, Arkansas, Louisiana, Mississippi, and Tennessee receive failing grades on this criterion of a hospitable charter school environmental.
+Yet several states do not do not offer equitable access to capital funding and facilities.
+In fact, according to the National Alliance for Public Charter Schools, Alabama, Arkansas, Louisiana, Mississippi, and Tennessee received scores of 2 or lower (0-4 scale) on this criterion.
 Further aggravating the situation, there is far too little private investment in our region.
-In fact, according to a Bain & Company study, given our gross regional product, the Mid South should have approximately \$2.5 billion more in annual commercial lending than we do.
-In 2016 alone, HOPE closed \$35.3 million (MM) in commercial lending.
+In fact, according to a Bain & Company study, given our gross regional product, the Deep South should have approximately more in annual commercial lending than we do.
+In 2018 alone, HOPE closed (MM) in commercial lending.

-HOPE is requesting \$8MM from the US Department of Education's (ED) Credit Enhancement for Charter School Facilities (CECSF) program to continue supporting and strengthening charter schools in economically distressed areas in Alabama, Arkansas, Louisiana, Mississippi and Tennessee.
-HOPE is a leader among CDFIs in structuring complex transactions that leverage a variety of funds to strengthen critical community infrastructure in a capitalstarved region.
+HOPE is requesting from the US Department of Education's (ED) Credit Enhancement for Charter School Facilities (CECSF) program to continue supporting and strengthening charter schools in economically distressed areas in Alabama, Arkansas, Louisiana, Mississippi and Tennessee.
+HOPE is a leader among CDFIs in structuring complex transactions that leverage a variety of funds to strengthen critical community infrastructure in a capital-starved region.
 We also provide borrowers with hands-on, in-depth technical assistance (TA) that expands the human capital of the region.
-We will use an ED award to continue doing both - structure innovative facilities financing and build the capacity of local charter schools leaders and lenders, supporting continued charter school growth in the Mid South.
+We will use an ED award to continue doing both - structure innovative facilities financing and build the capacity of local charter school leaders and lenders, supporting continued charter school growth in the Deep South.